-The tumor cell line S462 (kindly provided by Dr. Nikola Holtkamp, Charité University Medicine Berlin) was generated from a malignant peripheral nerve sheath tumor of a female patient with the hereditary tumor predisposition syndrome neurofibromatosis type 18.
+The tumor cell line S462 (kindly provided by Dr. Nikola Holtkamp, Charité University Medicine Berlin) was generated from a malignant peripheral nerve sheath tumor of a female patient with the hereditary tumor predisposition syndrome neurofibromatosis type 19.

+S462 are cultured in DMEM supplemented with 10% FCS.
+Medium has to be changed every 2-3 days.
+Once a week the cells have to be split.

 3.)
 Tumor test system: static culture conditions compared with dynamic culture in bioreactor systems

-3.1) Cut the tubular SIS-Muc open on one side and fix it between two metal rings (cell crowns).
+3.1) Cut the tubular SIS-Muc open on one side and fix it between two metal rings (cell crowns, 10 mm diameter, self constructed).
 Cover the SIS-Muc in cell culture medium overnight.

-3.2) Seed isolated cells in defined cell numbers on one or both sides of the SIS (mono- or co-culture set-up).
+3.2) Seed isolated cells in defined cell numbers (see below) on one or both sides of the SIS (mono- or co-culture set-up).

 3.2.1) Seed 8,000 cells/cm² of primary mvECs in a total volume of 100 µl onto the basolateral surface of the SIS (former serosa).
 3 hours later fill the well with medium to ensure a submersed culture.